sourcegraph/about/handbook/engineering/code-intelligence/goals.md

 ## Goals

-Track our progress in our [Looker dashboard](https://sourcegraph.looker.com/dashboards/131).
+Progress on adoption and usage is tracked in our [Looker dashboard](https://sourcegraph.looker.com/dashboards/131).

 ### The majority of code intel results are precise (for languages we support fully)